3 Reasons Music Producers & Musicians Fail

 In other words, combining multiple pursuits and carving out a niche for yourself creates a direction for you.

 I’m a firm believer that everyone has something unique and special about them.
 But being just a producer isn’t enough anymore.

-Last week, a friend of mine, who now goes by Ableheart was on NBC’s Songland.
+Just recently, a friend of mine, who now goes by Ableheart was on NBC’s Songland.
 He’s another great example because…

 - He’s a pretty damn good producer.